sudapure/sudapure/README.md

 - Leading ML engineers along with MLOps data associates.
 - Evaluating and Researching with various ML/DL algorithms which suits high level problem requirements.
 - Responsible for establishing and managing MLOps and complex ML workflow pipeline along with source version control system.
-- Leading team of data science & feature engineers along with manual data annotation developers.
+- Leading team of ML Developers & Feature Engineers along with manual data annotation developers.
 - Experience in working with PyTorch deep learning framework for design and implementation of CNN's for image recognition, classification, retrieval problems.
 - Deciding optimization strategies for complex computer vision based deep learning problems.
 - Experience in deploying pre-trained NN models to highly optimized inference engines like NVIDIA TensorRT, Intel Openvino, TFlite and Android NDK's.